potter1024/Unbeatable-TicTacToe-Algorithm/README.md

 An implementation of minimax algorithm to construct an unbeatable AI in Tic-Tac-Toe.
 Time complexity is O(number of states) which is less than 10^6 in tic-tac-toe

+It builds the complete game tree and precomputes the best choice for every state of the game and traverses throught the tree during the runtime.

 Total states = 549946

 If computer starts then: